cp-algorithms/cp-algorithms/src/string/suffix-automaton.md

 <!--?title Suffix Automaton -->
 # Suffix Automaton

 A **suffix automaton** is a powerful data structure that allows solving many string-related problems.

 For example, you can search for all occurrences of one string in another, or count the amount of different substrings of a given string.
 Both tasks can be solved in linear time with the help of a suffix automaton.

-Intuitively a suffix automaton can be understood as compressed form of **all substrings** of a given string.
+Intuitively a suffix automaton can be understood as a compressed form of **all substrings** of a given string.
 An impressive fact is, that the suffix automaton contains all this information in a highly compressed form.
 For a string of length $n$ it only requires $O(n)$ memory.
-Moreover, it can also be build in $O(n)$ time (if we consider the size $k$ of the alphabet as a constant), otherwise both the memory and the time complexity will be $O(n \log k)$.
+Moreover, it can also be built in $O(n)$ time (if we consider the size $k$ of the alphabet as a constant), otherwise both the memory and the time complexity will be $O(n \log k)$.

 The linearity of the size of the suffix automaton was first discovered in 1983 by Blumer et al., and in 1985 the first linear algorithms for the construction was presented by Crochemore and Blumer.